jiandong4388/jiandong4388.github.io/_pages/about.md

   - /about.html
 ---

   I am currently a Ph.D. student in [Internal Bussiness College](http://ibc.scnu.edu.cn/) at South China Normal University since 2025.04.
+I got my Ph.D. degree in Economics (Statistics) from School of Economics and Management, Beihang University in 2025.